Cap-Haïtien

-Cap-Haïtien (/fr/; Kap Ayisyen; "Haitian Cape") is a commune of about 300,000 people on the north coast of Haiti and capital of the department of Nord.
+Cap-Haïtien (/fr/; Kap Ayisyen or Okap) is a commune of about 300,000 people on the north coast of Haiti and the capital of the department of Nord.
 Previously named Cap‑Français (Kap-Fransè; initially Cap-François Kap-Franswa) and Cap‑Henri (Kap-Anri) during the rule of Henri I, it was historically nicknamed the Paris of the Antilles, because of its wealth and sophistication, expressed through its architecture and artistic life.
 It was an important city during the colonial period, serving as the capital of the French Colony of Saint-Domingue from the city's formal foundation in 1711 until 1770 when the capital was moved to Port-au-Prince.
 After the Haitian Revolution, it became the capital of the Kingdom of Haiti under King Henri I until 1820.

 Cap-Haïtien's long history of independent thought was formed in part by its relative distance from Port-au-Prince, the barrier of mountains between it and the southern part of the country, and a history of large African populations.
 These contributed to making it a legendary incubator of independent movements since slavery times.
 For instance, from February 5–29, 2004, the city was taken over by militants who opposed the rule of the Haïtian president Jean-Bertrand Aristide.
 They eventually created enough political pressure to force him out of office and the country.

-Cap-Haïtien is near the historic Haitian town of Milot, which lies 12 mi to the southwest along a gravel road.
+Cap-Haïtien is near the historic Haitian town of Milot, which lies 12 mi to the southwest.
 Milot was Haiti's first capital under the self-proclaimed King Henri Christophe, who ascended to power in 1807, three years after Haiti had gained independence from France.
 He renamed Cap‑Français as Cap‑Henri.
 Milot is the site of his Sans-Souci Palace, wrecked by the 1842 earthquake.
 The Citadelle Laferrière, a massive stone fortress bristling with cannons, atop a nearby mountain is 5 mi away.
 On clear days, its silhouette is visible from Cap‑Haïtien.

 The small Cap-Haïtien International Airport, located on the southeast edge of the city, is served by several small domestic airlines.
 It was patrolled by Chilean UN troops from the "O'Higgins Base" after the 2010 earthquake.
-Several hundred UN personnel, including nearby units from Nepal and Uruguay, are assigned to the city during the 2010–2017 United Nations Stabilization Mission in Haiti (MINUSTAH).
-The airport was the only functioning international airport in the country after the closure of the Toussaint Louverture International Airport in Tabarre due to gang violence in March 2024.
+Several hundred UN personnel, including nearby units from Nepal and Uruguay, were assigned to the city during the 2010–2017 United Nations Stabilization Mission in Haiti (MINUSTAH).
+The airport was the only functioning international airport in the country after the closure of the Toussaint Louverture International Airport in Tabarre in March 2024 amidst gang violence in Haiti.
 Significant migration from the capital occurred during the Haitian crisis, putting strain on infrastructure and on the educational system.

 The destruction in 2020 of Shada 2 (a slum with 1,500 homes in the southern part of the city) was credited with disrupting gang activity in the former capital.